yogeshwar607/shreemoryacabs/docs/SEO_STRATEGY_VS_KKTRAVELS.md

 I noticed your recent coverage of [related topic].
 I wanted to share a story that might interest your readers.

-GreenEVCabs is Pune's first all-electric intercity cab service, and we're seeing rapid adoption:
+Shree Morya Cabs is Pune's first all-electric intercity cab service, and we're seeing rapid adoption:
 - 10,000+ trips completed in [X] months
 - ₹1.2 crore in fuel savings for customers
 - 850 tons of CO2 emissions prevented